limotow/siebica.github.io/about.md

 ---
 layout: page
-title: About
+title: About me
 permalink: /about/
 ---

-My name is Sebastian Tincu.
+My name is Sebastian-Ion TINCU.
 I am a senior IT consultant with a focus on web applications.
 During my career, even since 2005, I have applied [Agile principles](http://www.agilemanifesto.org/principles.html) and practices.

 Certified in Java, I am interested in dynamic programming languages and programming languages built on the Javascript.
 I like to program on the JVM, in [Ruby](https://www.ruby-lang.org) or [AngularJS](https://angular.io/).